MrJambix/TimelineReactions/TimelineReactions/MrJambix/P9-12 Reaction README.md

 PLEASE NOT I WILL ONLY BE FOCUSING ON GNB MT REACTIONS FOR THE MOMENT

 -------------------GNB MT Reaction---------------------------
--------------P9S MT GNB------------------------
+-----P9S MT GNB-------
-1. Reaction will now Pot -2 seconds on Countdown and then again at the 6minute windo
+1. Reaction will now Pot -2 seconds on Countdown and then again at the 6 minute window
-------------------------P9S OT GNB ------------------------
+------P10S GNB------
-Reaction will invuln second Solo TB (Ascendant Fist #2)
+1. Invuln (Disabled by default) first TB (Turn On based on your Party Strat)

-P10S GNB
+ - Mitigations (Disabled by default) first TB (Turn On based on your Party Strat)
-No Provoke/Shirks
+2. Can be used as MT or OT
-No Invulns during TB only during HH
+3. Reaction will now Pot -2 seconds on Countdown and then again at the 6 minute window
-Can be used as MT or OT
+4. Reaction Holds CD during Tank Towers (Ensure you are the Left Tower, Otherwise Adjust or Disable)
-Reaction now Holds No Mercy during first Wicked Towers for maximum DPS
+------P11S MT GNB------

-P11S MT GNB
+1. Reaction Will Invuln During TB #2
-Will invuln during 2nd TB (Shirk/Voke Disabled during 2nd TB for manual use)
+2. Reaction Will Scan during TB #2 After Teathers to see who get's which debuff

 P12S P1 MT GNB
 Invuln the first Glaukopis